mesoform/linux-security/README.md

-baseline
+Linux security
 =========

-An Ansible Role that applies baseline security settings for: CentOS, RHEL, Ubuntu, Windows 2008 R2 and Windows 2012 R2.
+An Ansible Role that applies baseline security settings for: Fedora and Debian Linux distros

 Example Playbook